|

 While it's relatively easy to find

-perfectly good Nitrous Oxide bottles/tanks in a variety of
+perfectly good C02 (Carbon Dioxide) or Nitrous Oxide bottles/tanks in a variety of

 LUXFER manufacture all of the

-manufacture a large proportion of all the ones used in Diving,
+manufacture a very large proportion of all the ones used in Diving,

 Welding, Industry, Fire Extinguishers, Medical etc, around the

-So find what you need from other suppliers.
+bulk.
+So you have to find what you need from other suppliers like fire

 What Size do you want?
-Big is best!
+Big is best (in this case!)

 Bikes - Ideally you will be